Accessibility Policy< Go Back

-NB: This information was correct on the 16th September
+NB: This information was correct on the 23rd Feburary 2022.

 Venues are not owned or operated by Body Movements.
 Venues have varying levels of disabled facilities and accessibility.
 If you have access needs or wish to know more about the accessibility of the venues, please take time to digest this information.

 Access information comes directly from the venue operators, in their own words.
 Body Movements organisers have done their best to fact check the facilities of each venue.
 If there is information missing and you need further clarity, you can either, directly contact those venues or email Body Movements to ask us any questions.

 Body Movements consists of a small team of queer promoters, still learning and working hard to produce the best event possible.
 If you have any recommendations, customer feedback after the show, access requests or questions, please get in touch by email at email@example.com